Mauricio Dubon Player Props: Astros vs. Rangers

 Mauricio Dubon At The Plate

-- Dubon enters this game on a eight-game hitting streak.
-During his last games, he's hitting .476.
+- Dubon enters this game on a nine-game hitting streak.
+During his last outings, he's hitting .429.

-- Dubon has gotten at least one hit in 88.9% of his games this year (eight of nine), with more than one hit four times (44.4%).
+- He has not gone deep in his 10 games this year.

-- Dubon has picked up an RBI twice this year, but just one in each of those games.
+- Dubon has picked up an RBI twice this season, but just one in each of those games.

-- He has scored at least once six times this season (66.7%), including one multi-run game.
+- He has scored at least once six times this year (60.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.